 Once you are done making all the ship’s sockets and subparts, make sure everything is on the UI layer, delete the reference image and move the silhouette object to the bottom of the list so that it is displayed last, and therefore on top of everything else.

-Back on the ship prefab, you can now a*sign the status board and the silhouette to their respective entries in the UI section of the Hull script.
+Back on the ship prefab, you can now assign the status board and the silhouette to their respective entries in the UI section of the Hull script.

 DAMAGE CONTROL BOARD